-09-2 Inadequate Controls Over Computer Security
+10-1 Inadequate Controls Over Computer Security

-The Department did not properly restrict the use of the Super ID access to its information systems.
+The Department of Employment Security (Department) did not properly restrict the use of the Super ID access to its information systems.

 The Information Services Bureau (ISB) was responsible for the development and maintenance of the Department's information systems and preserving the integrity and security of information warehoused within those systems.
-The Department processed approximately \$1.6 billion in employer unemployment tax revenue contributions and \$5 billion of unemployment payments in fiscal year 2009.
+The Department processed approximately \$1.8 billion in employer unemployment tax revenue contributions and \$8.3 billion of unemployment payments in fiscal year 2010.

-Managers of application development had access to the production environment.
+As noted in prior years, the managers of application development had access to the production environment.
 This access was granted through the use of Super IDs, which allowed full access to all production software and data tables in the production environment.
 The Department had issued five Super IDs.
-Four Super IDs were assigned to the Application Manager who supports Human Resources, Finance and the Revenue systems.
-One Super ID was assigned to the Applications Manger who supports the Benefits system.
+Two Super IDs were assigned to the Application Manager who supports Revenue Systems; two Super IDs were assigned to the Application Manager who supports Human Resources, Payroll, and Financial systems; and one Super ID was assigned to the Application Manager who supports the Benefit systems.
 The managers allowed their staff to utilize these accounts by sharing the password.

-During the audit period we found that ISB programmers shared and used Super IDs on a non-emergency basis in the production environment to resolve transactional or application-related problems.
-In a review of a system-generated log, we found that between December 29, 2008 and April 5, 2009, the Super ID was used 268 times.
+During the audit period we found that ISB programmers continued to share and use Super IDs on a non-emergency basis in the production environment to resolve transactional or application-related problems.
+The system-generated log showed that the Super ID was used 412 times between December 28, 2009 and April 4, 2010.
+The usage even increased by 35% compared to approximately the same period last year.
 As a compensating control, the Support Services Division Manager compared the system log to an independent log which documented the use and approval for each instance of access to the production environment.
-We tested the independent log and found that they were properly completed for all 268 uses of the Super ID noted in the system log during that period.
+We tested the independent log and noted the supporting approval documents.